mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 at its newly built shipyard.
 GSbAG made assurances that it had no designs on corporate control of the system, just its industries.
-However, the megacorporation seems to be quite cosy with Minos’ civilian dictator who gives in to GSbAG’s every demand.
-In spite of the apparent conflict of interest, Minos’ shipyards are highly productive, producing starships for the Imperial Navy and several planetary navies.
+However, the megacorporation seems to be quite cosy with Minos' civilian dictator who gives in to GSbAG's every demand.
+In spite of the apparent conflict of interest, Minos' shipyards are highly productive, producing starships for the Imperial Navy and several planetary navies.
 They also manufacture starships of civilian design but only at premium prices.